tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 Npm stands for Node Packages Manager, which manages your dependencies and external packages.

-To init a new project with NPM, run in the command line:
+To initialize a new project with NPM, run in the command line:

     $ npm init

-You'll be asked a few questions about some metadata related to your project, and then `package.js` file will be created, which later hold the versions of the packages that required by your app.
+You'll be asked a few questions about some metadata related to your project, and then the `package.json` file will be created, which will hold the versions of the packages that are required by your app.

 The `package.json` looks like that: